 I believe in the power of online business to offer us a greater level of personal and societal freedom.
 But the conversation around success must be nuanced.

 I will not ignore very real systemic injustices, and the role they play in opportunities afforded to us.
 My feminist business is intersectional.

-I work with women, as well as non-binary and/or gender non-conforming people who are comfortable in spaces that centre the experiences of women.
+I work people of any gender identity (or sexual orientation) who are comfortable in spaces that centre the experiences of women (also, trans women are women).

 I unequivocally stand by Black Lives Matter and accept the role I and all business owners play in dismantling white supremacy.
 I am committed to integrating anti-racism into my business, and have taken the anti-racism pledge.

 In a time where the marketing message is to “be yourself”, I acknowledge that it’s a lot safer for some to do so than others.